 Group: Working dog, Companion dog

 Throughout the 1700’s, Native Americans everywhere the continent bred totally different dogs to realize distinctive breeds with specific talents.
 This being the case, the first Native American Indian Dogs were a conglomeration of various breeds instead of one, unified breed.
-Whereas the appearance of dogs have been traced in America for at least 10,000 years, well datable dog fossils appear in South America only between 7,500 and 4,500 YBP.
+Whereas the appearance of dogs has been traced in America for at least 10,000 years, well datable dog fossils appear in South America only between 7,500 and 4,500 YBP.
 The Native American Indian Dog breed was founded and trademarked by Mrs. Karen Markel during the mid-1990s.

 You can see here the history of the Boerboel

 The modern Native American Indian dog is very similar to its ancestors, although there are some variations.
-Currently there are two different registries for this breed, including the Native American Indian Dog Registry and the National Kennel Club, both that recognize the dog as a distinct breed.
+Currently, there are two different registries for this breed, including the Native American Indian Dog Registry and the National Kennel Club, both that recognize the dog as a distinct breed.